OData/v3ProtocolDocument/OData.markdown

 #### Update an Entity ####

 To update an existing entity, send a PUT, PATCH, or MERGE request to that entity's edit URI.
-The request body must contain a single valid entity representation.
+The request body MUST contain a single valid entity representation.

 If the request is a PUT request, the server MUST replace all property values with those specified in the request body.
 Missing properties MUST be set to their default values.